 Unfortunately, Moon Knight also made some serious missteps along the way and ended up feeling strangely pedestrian as a result – why did they not show the final fight?
 Overall the whole endeavour just felt very by the numbers, with some half-hearted attempts at weirdness used to inject a little life into the series.

-Only one episode of She-Hulk’s officially aired, but we’ve seen four of them.
-While it’s not the best Marvel series, the show’s been a lot of fun, showing a side of the MCU we’ve never seen before, even if it is a little inconsequential.
+While it’s not the best Marvel series, She-Hulk was a lot of fun, showing a side of the MCU we’ve never seen before, even if it is a little inconsequential.

 If you’d have asked us what Marvel series we were least excited for back in 2019, Hawkeye would have topped the list, but that shows what we know.
 Hawkeye was a Christmas treat that took nobody’s favourite Avenger and made him a likeable if slightly grumpy, icon.